-a.
-Except as specified in Condition 11.8c, if oil is burned, the permittee must maintain records of the sulfur content of the fuel oil either by obtaining fuel supplier certifications or sampling and analyzing the fuel oil in accordance with ASTM procedures. b.
-If relying on fuel samples for demonstrating compliance with the fuel sulfur content limits, a sample must be collected and analyzed after each shipment of fuel is added to the storage tank. • C. For residual oil-fired boilers, the use of fuel supplier certifications to demonstrate compliance are only allowed for boilers with heat input capacities between 10 to 30 MMBtu/hr.
-11.9 NSPS Boiler Reporting Unless an approved alternate monitoring frequency is obtain from the EPA Administrator, the permittee must submit semi annual reports for periods during which oil was burned that include the following information: a.
-The calendar dates covered in the reporting period; b.
-Each 30-day average sulfur content (weight percent), calculated during the reporting period, ending with the last 30-day period, including reasons for any noncompliance with the emission standards, and a description of corrective actions taken. С. Identification of any times when emissions data have been excluded from the calculation of average emission rates, justification for excluding data, and a description of corrective actions taken if data have been excluded for periods other than those during which oil was not combusted in the steam generating unit. d.
+- Except as specified in Condition 11.8c, if oil is burned, a. the permittee must maintain records of the sulfur content of the fuel oil either by obtaining fuel supplier certifications or sampling and analyzing the fuel oil in accordance with ASTM procedures.
+If relying on fuel samples for demonstrating compliance b. with the fuel sulfur content limits, a sample must be collected and analyzed after each shipment of fuel is added to the storage tank.
+For residual oil-fired boilers, the use of fuel supplier c. certifications to demonstrate compliance are only allowed for boilers with heat input capacities between 10 to 30 MMBtu/hr.
+Unless an approved alternate monitoring frequency is obtained NSPS Boiler 11.9 from the EPA Administrator, the permittee must submit semi-Reporting annual reports for periods during which oil was burned that include the following information: The calendar dates covered in the reporting period; a.
+Each 30-day average sulfur content (weight percent), b. calculated during the reporting period, ending with the last 30-day period, including reasons for any noncompliance with the emission standards, and a description of corrective actions taken.
+Identification of any times when emissions data have been c. excluded from the calculation of average emission rates, justification for excluding data, and a description of corrective actions taken if data have been excluded for - d.
 If fuel supplier certifications are used to demonstrate compliance, records of fuel supplier certifications that include the following.
-In addition to records of fuel supplier certifications, the report shall include a certified statement signed by the permittee that the records of fuel supplier certifications submitted represent all of the fuel combusted during the reporting period. i.
-For distillate oil: • The name of the oil supplier; • A statement from the oil supplier that the oil and
+In addition to records of fuel supplier certifications, the report shall include a certified statement signed by the permittee that the records of fuel supplier certifications submitted represent all of the fuel combusted during the reporting period.